RAIGen: Rare Attribute Identification in Text-to-Image Generative Models: Methodology

 Semantic distinctiveness $d_i$ is then defined as the cosine distance between the two centroids.
 This metric ensures that the neuron centroid $\mu_i$ is dominated by its top-activating images, since activation strengths directly weight their contribution.
 In contrast, the global dataset centroid $\mu_{\mathcal{D}_c}$ represents the average semantics of the entire set of images in $\mathcal{D}_c$.
 The resulting distance $d_{i}$ thus measures how much the neuron’s semantics deviate from the dataset’s average semantic representation.
 Both $d_i$ and $\nu_i$ are min--max normalized to $[0,1]$ for comparability. \emph{Minority Score} is then defined as:

 where $\mathbf{d} = (d_1, \dots, d_d)$, $\boldsymbol{\nu} = (\nu_1, \dots, \nu_d)$.
 This formulation assigns a high score to neurons that are both rarely active (low $\nu_i$) and semantically distinct (high $d_i$) relative to the dataset’s average semantics.
-Intuitively, neurons with larger $s(z_i)$ are more likely to encode minority attributes, since they capture concepts that occur infrequently yet deviate substantially from dominant patterns.
+Intuitively, neurons with larger $s(z_i)$ are more likely to encode minority attributes, since they capture concepts that occur infrequently yet deviate substantially from dominant patterns \footnote{The framework also accommodates a prompt-independent setting: training the MSAE on representations pooled across a diverse prompt mixture yields globally underrepresented attributes spanning the entire generative distribution, while the Minority Score computation remains identical.}.
 We demonstrate in Appendix~\ref{app:minority_score_ablation} that combining activation frequency and semantic distinctiveness is necessary to reliably recover minority-associated neurons.
 Conversely, neurons with the lowest minority scores do not necessarily correspond to dominant attributes, since low values can also arise from noisy or undistinctive activations, as we explain in detail in Appendix~\ref{supp_sec:majority_exp}.
 Although the Minority Score can be computed across all MSAE neurons, we focus on the coarsest level $z(k_{1})$, which captures broad, interpretable semantics.
 By restricting analysis to the top-$k_{1}$ codes, we prioritize high-level structure over low-level noise, leveraging the hierarchical design of MSAEs to expose global attributes more clearly than standard SAEs.

 Minority concepts often appear redundantly across multiple neurons with similar activation patterns.
 To obtain a compact and diverse set, we use the neuron centroid $\mu_i$ (Eq.~\ref{eq:centroid}) as a representative of each neuron’s semantics.
 Redundancy is assessed via pairwise cosine distances between centroids, which quantify similarity between neurons.
 We then iterate over neurons in descending order of \emph{Minority Score}, retaining the current neuron in the final set and removing all others within a small fixed distance.
 This threshold, treated as a hyperparameter, controls semantic redundancy.
 The resulting set therefore contains distinct, interpretable, minority neurons ranked by underrepresentation.
-For interpretability, we visualize top-activating images with MSAE heatmaps and provide human-readable annotations via LLMs.
+For interpretability, we visualize top-activating images with MSAE heatmaps and provide human-readable annotations via MLLMs.